Octree-AI-Latex-Editor/tools/README.md

 ## Tools

-- **Math to LaTeX** - Convert handwritten mathematical expressions to clean LaTeX code using GPT-4o-mini
+- **Notes to LaTeX** - Convert handwritten notes and mathematical expressions to clean LaTeX code using GPT-4o-mini
 - **LaTeX to Text** - Convert LaTeX documents to plain text
 - **HTML to Text** - Extract plain text from HTML content